funilrys/PyFunceble/docs/usage/bash-terminal.rst

 :code:`-d "$DOMAIN"` | :code:`--domain "$DOMAIN"`
 """""""""""""""""""""""""""""""""""""""""""""""""

-Test one or more :term:domains, separated by spaces.
+This argument takes one or more values separated by spaces.

-This argument takes one or more values.
+Test one or more :code:`$DOMAIN`s,

 .. code-block:: console